 Ethical culture in the company: When people are under pressure from the environment to adhere to ethical behavior, ethical behavior is more likely to be observed.
-This pressure will be exerted by the ethical culture in auditing firms [20] recognized that ethical culture in the auditors to encourage ethical behavior.
+This pressure will be exerted by the ethical culture in auditing firms [20] recognized that ethical culture in the environment plays an important role in motivating auditors to encourage ethical behavior.